plblum/jivs/docs/Learning_Jivs/Intro_to_Creating_a_ValueHostsManager.md

 ## Defining ValueHosts with a Rules Class

-The configuration starts with a **rules class**.
-A rules class describes the `ValueHosts` that will be created and the validation rules that apply to them.
+The configuration starts with a **ValueHost Rules class**.
+ValueHost Rules describe the `ValueHosts` that will be created and the validation rules that apply to them.

 * **Separation of concerns.** Validation rules are defined outside the UI that consumes them.
 For model-driven forms, that lets the rules live with the business logic and be reused by the client.
 For form-only scenarios, the rules can still remain separate from the form code itself.
 * **Testability.** Because the rules class has no dependency on the UI, it can be tested independently.

-Rules classes derive from `ValueHostRulesBase`.
+ValueHost Rules classes derive from `ValueHostRulesBase`.
 Jivs supplies a Builder object to the class so it can define each `ValueHost` and its configuration.

 For example: